OWASP/wstg/document/2-Introduction/README.md

 The output from a threat model itself can vary but is typically a collection of lists and diagrams.
 Various Open Source projects and commercial products support application threat modeling methodologies that can be used as a reference for testing applications for potential security flaws in the design of the application.
-It may be worth considering the OWASP threat modeling tool projects, Pythonic Threat Modeling ([pytm](https://owasp.org/www-project-pytm/)) and [Threat Dragon](https://owasp.org/www-project-threat-dragon/), which provide complementary ways of creating threat models.
+It may be worth considering using one of the OWASP threat modeling tool projects, Pythonic Threat Modeling ([pytm](https://owasp.org/www-project-pytm/)) and [Threat Dragon](https://owasp.org/www-project-threat-dragon/), which provide differing but equally valid ways of creating threat models.

-There is no right or wrong way to develop threat models and perform information risk assessments on applications, so choose the tools and processes that fit with how your organisation and development teams work.
+There is no right or wrong way to develop threat models and perform information risk assessments on applications;
+be flexible and select the tools and processes that will fit with how a particular organisation or development team works.

 ### Advantages